bhj282243-debug/taomly/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please email: admin@taomly.uz
+If you discover a security vulnerability, please email the platform owner directly.
+Set your security contact in `SECURITY.md` after purchase.

 Do not open a public GitHub issue for security problems.